 What Fixed Rate Business Loans Cost vs. What They Buy You

 A fixed interest rate business loan comes with a premium built in at the start.
-Lenders typically price fixed rates 0.5 to 1.5 percentage points above the variable alternative at origination, which is the cost of shifting rate risk from the borrower to the lender.
+Lenders typically price fixed rates 0.5 to 1.5 percentage points above variable rates at origination.

 The fixed rate premium pays off if rates rise more than the initial spread above variable.
 With a current spread of 1%, a 1% rate increase in year 2 makes fixed cheaper by month 42 on a 7-year loan.